-Watch the exhibition opening conversation live here: https://livestream.com/sciarc/...
+Watch the exhibition opening conversation on August 6 at 6pm PT live here: https://livestream.com/sciarc/...

 Soomeen Hahm: 2021: A Steam Odyssey